Tuck MBA Essay Questions & Analysis 2023-2024

 This prompt invites applicants to share challenging situations that align with Tuck’s evaluation criteria—in this case, being encouraging, collaborative and empathetic.
-Given that Tuck is seeking students who “actively encourage, celebrate, and support others,” it would make sense to choose an example in which you directly engaged and supported someone (rather than, for example, helping an employer succeed by improving their bottom line).
+Given that Tuck is seeking students who “actively celebrate and support others,” it would make sense to choose an example in which you directly engaged and supported someone (rather than, for example, helping an employer succeed by improving their bottom line).
 With this in mind, applicants may want to reflect on managerial or mentoring relationships that yielded positive results.
 You may even have a peer teamwork experience to discuss.
 Harrison advises, “Tell a story that focuses on your engagement with one other person, or perhaps a very small group, conveying the richness and depth of interpersonal interactions.”
 No matter the nature of the relationship at the heart of the story, it will be important to discuss one’s actions, interactions, and results.
 What challenges did you face?
 How did you address them?
 How were you generous?
 What did success look like?
 What did you learn in the process?
 Perhaps you took time out of your day to mentor a new intern, who then moved on to a full-time position at your firm; perhaps a team member had a problem with time management, and you stayed late to help meet a deadline.
 Other examples may include investing in your local community in some way, like by joining the local Boys and Girls Club and working with youths.
 Once you dig into these details, conclude with a connection to how this experience could translate to your time at Tuck.
-This c, perhaps by reflecting on lessons you learned and how you would apply them on campus.

-Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
+Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
 Complete this question only if you feel your candidacy is not fully represented by this application.
-(500 word limit encouraged)
+(300 words)